matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 3) Present as the dual
 	- Express the problem as a dual problem
 	- In the primal, we are trying to compute `w` and `b`
-	- In the dual, we are trying to compute the relations of the alphas
+	- In the dual, we are trying to compute the relations of the alphas.
+We will have one alpha for each data point.
+Two kinds: alpha = 0 and alpha > 0.
+We only care about the ones where alpha > 0 as they are our support vectors providing the direction of the separating line.
+This provides information related to the error we may have made in relation to the `c` value.
 	- Viable for problems where the data `m` is much larger than `n`
 4) Nonlinearity